BSCCNS/vcity_circularity_api/README.md

-# Skeletor
+# vcity-circular-api

-**Generic skeleton for API using FastAPI.**
+Circular index API for the vCity project.

 ## Instructions

 ### Docker

+To run the API in a docker container, exposed in port `8000`, do the following:

-1. Build the docker container by running `docker build -t skeletor .`.
+1. Build the docker container by running `docker build -t vcity-cci-api-image .`.
-2. Run the docker container by `docker run -p 8000:8000 skeletor`.
+2. Run the docker container by `docker run -d --name vcity-cci-api -p 8000:8000 vcity-cci-api-image`.
-3. The API runs by default in `localhost:8000`.
+3. The API runs in `localhost:8000`.

 ### Local execution